adityagodse93/UN-SDGs/README.md

 # Author & License

-This Website is made by [Aditya Godse](https://twitter.com/adityagodse93) using bootstrap framework.
+This Website is designed by [Aditya Godse](https://twitter.com/adityagodse93) using bootstrap framework.

 # Features